konL/predict_plugin/README-EN.md

 Recommended Version：IDEA version 2020.3/ JDK11
  Predictable language： Java

+ This is a demo version of the plugin and we will continue to improve it and release the official version in the future.

 ## Installation

 Download the provided zip File, open IDEA, and select File -> Settings -> Plugins -> Install Plugin from Disk...